Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 XlsxToHtmlConverter.Converter.ConvertXlsx(filename, outputStream);
 ```

 A third optional parameter can be set to decide whether to use `MemoryStream` or `FileStream`.
-When set to `false`, it uses a `FileStream` to read the file instead of loading the entire file into a `MemoryStream` at once, which reduces the memory usage for larger files but at the cost of slowing down the conversion significantly.
+When set to `false`, it uses a `FileStream` to read the file instead of loading the entire file into a `MemoryStream` at once, effectively reducing the memory usage for larger files but at the cost of slowing down the conversion significantly.

 ```c#
 XlsxToHtmlConverter.Converter.ConvertXlsx(filename, outputStream, false);